DBCDK/rje/js/README.md

 Loading xmodu adds the following objects to the global scope, if none of them are defined:

-    - `require("`modulename`")` used for loading a module
+- `require("$YOUR_MODULE_NAME")` used for loading a module
 - `exports` - before loading a module, this will be created as an empty object.
 Properties set on this object will be available when the module is `require`d.

 When defining your module, `$YOUR_MODULE_NAME` should be the same as the name of the file containg the module.
 Also notice that if your module `require`s a module that is not loaded yet, `require` will throw an exception to stop execution of your module, load the required module, and then try to reinitialise your module by calling its function again, - thus exceptions from require should not be caught.